Proteanox/Proteanox/README.md

 - 👀 I’m interested in MACHINE LEARNING
 - 🌱 I’m currently learning DATA SCIENCE
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You Can reach me at proteanox56@gmail.com,
+-

 <!---
 Proteanox/Proteanox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.